<img src="https://ib.adnxs.com/pixie?pi=fe21c906-f716-48a0-806d-2f8eb4063c2b&amp;e=PageView&amp;script=0" width="1" height="1" style="display:none">

 • Make frequent calls that constitute harassment.

-• Call at times prohibited for calling under the provincial Collections Act, which vary from province to province.
+• Call at prohibited times, like on holidays or late at night, as outlined in the provincial Collections Act, which varies from province to province.

 Step 2: Learn About Your Rights